jackahuja/UserMgmt/README.md

 This Web API runs on ASP.NET core framework 6.0.

 1) This Web API is also deployed to Azure App service.
-Refer to below link to access https://appservicemgmt.azurewebsites.net/swagger/index.html
+Refer below link to access directly https://appservicemgmt.azurewebsites.net/swagger/index.html
 2) To run the Web API locally in Windows a.Please download the zip from below one drive link